 If the timeout is related to a player receiving an injury, the timeout would most likely last as long as it took for a medic to assess the player on the field and escort them back to the locker room.
 Sometimes, a coach or manager will continue the delay of the game slightly to check out the player's conditions and rearrange the roster accordingly.

 Occasionally, a weather delay can form during a timeout.
-For many Major League Baseball teams, they have a hand full of employees tasked with monitoring the weather during the game.
+For many Major League Baseball teams, they have a handful of employees tasked with monitoring the weather during the game.
 They can advise the umpire about any potential weather threats that might cause further delay of the baseball game.

 The umpire additionally takes in other weather-related factors if they affect visibility.
 If the umpire believes it is too dark to continue the game, the timeout may be extended to a weather delay or ultimately a weather check.
 The same can be said if the field lights go out and cannot provide adequate lighting for the players to safely continue the game.